-Wouldn’t it be wise to store business documents in an ECM system?
+Wouldn’t it be wise to store business documents in an ECM system and to know what content is stored on your file shares?
 That way, everyone can find them, or at least you can reduce the risk of anyone deleting documents.
 It's up to you to weigh the risks against the cost of a real ECM system.

 This blog was written by Reinoud Kaasschieter, Experienced Solution Architect at Capgemini